 Under the Electricity Restructuring Act, 2004, the Market Surveillance Panel transferred to the Ontario Energy Board from the IESO, effective January 1, 2005.

 Section 4.3.1 of the Ontario Energy Board Act, 1998 provides the statutory basis for the continuation of the Market Surveillance Panel, while Section 37 of the Electricity Act, 1998, establishes the Panel’s statutory powers of investigation.
-The mandate of the Panel is set out in Ontario Energy Board Bylaw #3 (pdf), which was most recently amended by By-law #5 (pdf).
+The mandate of the Panel is set out in Ontario Energy Board By-law #2 (pdf).

 The Ontario Energy Board and the IESO Protocol